“Caffeine – it maintains my sunny personality”

-I wasn’t ready to give up on matcha yet (it’s packed with antioxidants and other awesome health benefits), so I went to Whole Foods and bought organic matcha tea, vanilla almond milk (unsweetened option available), cinnamon sticks, honey (from a local farm), and vanilla bean powder.
+I wasn’t ready to give up on matcha yet (it’s packed with antioxidants and other awesome health benefits), so I went to Whole Foods and bought organic matcha tea, non-GMO almond milk, cinnamon sticks, honey (from a local farm), and vanilla bean powder.

 - A dash of vanilla bean extract or shredded coconut

 - Garnish the latte with a cinnamon stick (or cinnamon powder)